Pretty Girl-13 by Liz Coley

 Angie Chapman was thirteen years old when she ventured into the woods on a Girl Scout camping trip.
 Now she’s returned home . . . only to find that it’s three years later and she’s sixteen—or at least that’s what everyone tells her.
 What happened to the last three years of her life?
 With a tremendous amount of courage, Angie embarks on a journey to discover the fragments of her lost time.
 She eventually discovers a terrifying secret and must decide: what do you do when you remember things you wish you could forget?

 When Angie returns home, the way her parents react confuses here.
 They’re crying and hugging her.
 Hasn’t she only been gone for the weekend?

 When her parents tell her that she has been gone for three years, Angie cannot reconcile this with her memories.
 She is a 13-year-old girl just returning from a Girl Scout camping trip.
 Isn’t she?

 I love this kind of mystery and as a YA book, it’s so much fun.
 Well, not fun exactly.
 What happens is kind of horrible.
 Well, totally horrible.
 However, it was an incredibly gripping read.

 Pretty Girl-13 is a character-driven story, focusing on Angie and what’s going on inside her head.
 She’s suffering from amnesia.
 She’s 16 but thinks she’s 13.
 She doesn’t recognize herself in the mirror.
-She knows she’s been gone, but she doesn’t remember what happened to her.
+Angie knows she’s been gone, but she can’t remember what happened to her.

 The story plays out in bits and pieces.
 We follow Angie along through the process of figuring out what happened to her.
-We are alongside her as each layer pulls back.
+We are with her as each layer pulls back.
 Not only are the plot and main character interesting and unique, but because of those things, the narration is as well.
-I loved all the bits and pieces that seemed to come out of no where.
+I loved all the bits that seemed to come out of no where.
 Soon we learn where they are coming from, and then they make much more sense!
 And seem super cool!